- slide 1 of 5

 The students can stay in their pairs or groups or can be divided into new groups as desired.
 Each group will design a method of living for one year in the environment chosen in task 2.
 The environment must include air, water, food, clothing and shelter.
 Students will have a limited amount of space Students can create posters, models or presentations to detail their ideas.
 Each group can present their idea to the class.

-Students should create a presentation for the class to present their ideas and solutions.
+Students should create a presentation for the class to identify what they want versus what they need and present their ideas and solutions.

 - slide 4 of 5